IntellectualSites/PlotSquared/README.md

 ## Compile: ##
 Build the project using your favourite compiler (maven is the recommended way to build), then package the jar using `mvn package` **MAVEN IS REQUIRED TO BUILD AND PACKAGE THE JAR**

-To build the PlotMe converter, you need a PlotMe jar file (a release post-UUID), we won't host and share this for obvious reasons.

 ## API: ##
 The main API class can be found [here](https://github.com/IntellectualCrafters/PlotSquared/blob/master/PlotSquared/src/main/java/com/intellectualcrafters/plot/api/PlotAPI.java "API").
 JavaDoc's can be found [here](http://git.plotworld.info/jdocs/ "JDOCS").